On residues and conjugacies for germs of 1-D parabolic diffeomorphisms in finite regularity: Residues and distortion

 \section{Residues and distortion}

-Recall that an element $g$ of a finitely-generated group is said to be {\em distorted} if $g^n$ may be written as a product of no more than $o(n)$ factors among the generators and their inverses.
+Recall that an element $g$ of a finitely-generated group is said to be {\em distorted} if $g^n$ may be written as a product of factors among the generators and their inverses whose total number grows sublinearly with respect to $n$.
 (This definition does not depend on the chosen generating system.)
 An element of a general group is a {\em distortion element} if it is distorted inside some finitely-generated subgroup.
 The next question is inspired from \cite{navas}:

 \begin{qs} What are the distortion elements of the group $\mathrm{Diff}^{\omega}_+ (\mathbb{R},0)$ of germs of (orientation-preserving) real-analytic diffeomorphisms fixing the origin~? \end{qs}

 An example of distortion element in the group of germs above is